Jake Paul vs. Mike Tyson

-Jake Paul vs. Mike Tyson was a heavyweight professional boxing match between YouTuber and professional boxer Jake Paul and former undisputed heavyweight world champion Mike Tyson.
+Jake Paul vs. Mike Tyson was a heavyweight professional boxing match between YouTuber-turned-boxer Jake Paul and former undisputed heavyweight world champion Mike Tyson.
 The bout took place on November 15, 2024, at the AT&T Stadium in Arlington, Texas, and was streamed globally on Netflix, with 65 million concurrent viewers making it the most-streamed sporting event ever at the time.
 Paul defeated Tyson via unanimous decision.

 Originally, the bout was scheduled to take place on July 20 but was postponed due to Tyson suffering an ulcer flare-up aboard a plane.